HelloWorldLTY/scEval/readme.md

 | Perturbation Prediction                               | Correlation                              |
 | Gene Network Analysis                                 | Jaccard similarity                       |

-We also have an official website to summarize the main message from our work.
-Please refer this link for details.
+The file 'sceval_lib.py' includes all of the metrics we used in this project.

-# Results.
+# Results

 We have an official website as the summary of our work.
-Please use this link for access.
+Please use this link for access (We will update this link soon, stay tuned!).

 # Contact

 Please contact tianyu.liu@yale.edu if you have any questions about this project.

+# Citation